gitkraken/vscode-gitlens/README.md

 - A toolbar provides a _Refresh_ command
   - A context menu provides a _Follow Renames_ or _Don't Follow Renames_ command

-The line history explorer provides the following features,
+The line history view provides the following features,

 - Automatically updates to track the selection of the current editor
 - A context menu provides _Open File_, _Open File on Remote_ (if available), _Copy Remote File Url to Clipboard_ (if available), and _Refresh_ commands